 The infusion center is staffed by several specialized nurses experienced with managing cancer patients and their treatment.
-Each nurse works with a few patients concurrently, cycling them through drawing blood, reviewing lab results, verifying eligibility for treatment, administering the prescribed treatment, and sending the patient on their way.
+Each nurse works with a few patients concurrently, cycling them through drawing blood, reviewing lab results, verifying eligibility for treatment, administering the prescribed treatment, and sending the patients on their way.
 Two nurses cross-check each other when the prescribed treatment is sent from the pharmacy to avoid any mistakes.

 I have mixed feelings about being treated in an open setting.
-On the one hand it’s possible to interact with other patients and caregivers and be sociable.
-On the other hand it’s possible to become disturbed by witnessing the experience of other patients and caregivers.
+On the one hand, it’s possible to interact with other patients and caregivers and be sociable.
+On the other hand, it’s possible to become disturbed by witnessing the experience of other patients and caregivers.

 At my last infusion, the patient located at an adjacent station was a middle-aged woman, wearing a surgical mask and a knitted cap.
-She was accompanied by healthy older woman, her mother.
+She was accompanied by a healthy older woman, her mother.
 The patient seemed uncomfortable and agitated.
 Apparently, the patient’s nurse had detected a medical concern and called an oncologist for a consultation.